Search for a recipe

 Dondakaya Vepudu, Andhra style Kovakkai fry, kovakkai poriyal, kovakkai roast recipe, Tamil Nadu style kovakkai varuval, How to make Kovakkai fry, கோவைக்காய் வறுவல், tindora stir Fry, South Indian Style Ivy Gourd Fry Recipe, ivy gourd fry, kovakkai podi curry, crispy ivy gourd fry, tindora fry, thondekai Palya, crispy kovakkai fry, ivy gourd stir fry, Indian vegan recipe, healthy kovakkai poriyal, less oil kovakkai fry, tendli stir fry, கோவக்காய் பொரியல் with step-by-step pictures and video recipe.
 Check out the kovakkai poriyal recipe and if you like the video pls SUBSCRIBE to my channel.

 kovakkai poriyal, kovakkai fry recipe, ivy gourd fry, dondakaya vepudu, crispy ivy gourd fry, tindora fry, thondekai palya, crispy kovakkai fry, ivy gourd stir fry, Indian vegan recipe, healthy kovakkai poriyal, less oil kovakkai fry is simple, easy to make homestyle poriyal/ varuval recipe using Ivy gourd.
-Steaming and slow cooking makes it a flavorful Andhra-style stir fry variety
+Steaming and slow cooking make it a flavorful Andhra-style stir fry variety

 Why ivy gourd?

-Kovakkai is rich in nutrition and vitamin c, its high fiber content relieves constipation, keeps blood sugar levels under control, and is good for people with diabetes.
+Kovakkai is rich in nutrition and vitamin C. Its high fiber content relieves constipation, keeps blood sugar levels under control, and is good for people with diabetes.
 It is also effective for weight loss

 What kind of dondakaya should I use?

-Ivy Gourd / Scarlet gourd is widely known as kovakkai / kovakka / kowai pazham / kowaikai in Tamil, dondakaya in Telugu, In other Indian languages it is popular as Tondli, Tendli, Thondekai, tindora, etc. Always use raw and young ivy gourd.
+Ivy Gourd / Scarlet gourd is widely known as kovakkai / kovakka / kowai pazham / kowaikai in Tamil, dondakaya in Telugu.
+In other Indian languages, it is popular as Tondli, Tendli, Thondekai, tindora, etc. Always use raw and young ivy gourd.
 Avoid ripe ivy gourd, one with red seeds

-Can I cut kovakkai into think strips?
+Can I cut kovakkai into thin strips?

 Yes, you can cut dondakaya into thin strips.
-In our home, we prefer cutting kovakkai into a thin almost equal-sized circle
+In our home, we prefer cutting kovakkai into a thin, almost equal-sized circle

 Wide pan for Kovakka podi curry